For independent title and escrow owners

 • Meaningful file volume with visible process bottlenecks.

-• Owner wants liquidity, succession, or a staged role after close.
+• Owner wants capacity help, succession options, or a staged role after close.

 Probably not a fit